gabrielguarido/Stealth-Game/README.md

 # Stealth-Game
-'Stealth-Game' is a FPS Stealth Game project that you can play on-line with your friends using multiplayer mode.
-Developed using C++, UE4 (Unreal Engine 4) and Artificial Inteligence to control the opponents.
+FPS game project to play solo with artificial inteligence or on-line with friends using multiplayer mode.

----
+## Technologies
+* C++
+* UE4 (Unreal Engine 4)
+* Artificial Inteligence (to control the opponents)

+## Developers
-- Author: Gabriel Guarido
+1. Gabriel Guarido

-- Created At: 03/20/2020
+## Starting at
+Mar 20 2020